-In light of the ongoing coronavirus pandemic (COVID-19) and in order to facilitate stockholder attendance and participation, after careful consideration, the Company's Board of Directors (the "Board") has determined to hold a virtual annual meeting in order to enable stockholders to participate from any location and at no cost.
-We believe this is the right choice for the Company at this time, as it enables engagement with our stockholders, regardless of size, resources, or physical location while safeguarding the health of our stockholders, directors, management and employees.
+In order to facilitate stockholder attendance and participation, after careful consideration, the Company's Board of Directors (the "Board") has determined to hold a virtual annual meeting in order to enable stockholders to participate from any location and at no cost.
+We believe this is the right choice for the Company at this time, as it enables engagement with our stockholders, regardless of size, resources, or physical location.
 We are committed to ensuring that stockholders will be afforded the same rights and opportunities to participate as they would at an in-person meeting.
-You will be able to attend the Annual Meeting online and vote your shares electronically during the Annual Meeting by visiting www.virtualshareholdermeeting.com/cmpo2022.
+You will be able to attend the Annual Meeting online and vote your shares electronically during the Annual Meeting by visiting www.virtualshareholdermeeting.com/cmpo2023.
 To participate in the virtual Annual Meeting, you will need the 16-digit control number included on your "Important Notice Regarding the Availability of Proxy Materials," proxy card or voting instruction form.
 The Annual Meeting webcast will begin promptly at 10:00 a.m.
 Eastern Time.
 We encourage you to access the Annual Meeting prior to the start time and you should allow ample time for the check-in procedures.
 We will have technicians ready to assist you with any technical difficulties you may have accessing the virtual Annual Meeting.
 A phone number where you can obtain technical assistance will be made available on the day of the Annual Meeting.